The Pandoras: Restless era

-Disbandment and Pierce's Death
+Disbandment and Pierce's death

-In July 1990, keyboardist Vammen was removed from The Pandoras by Pierce, over Shattuck's and Kaplan's objections.
+In July 1990, keyboardist Vammen was removed from the Pandoras by Pierce, over Shattuck's and Kaplan's objections.
 Though Pierce toiled over removing Vammen, she felt keyboards weren't right for band's newest direction.

 Both an Australian tour and a European tour in 1990 were cancelled; prompting Shattuck to leave the band two months later.
-There was a single show with Chris from the Sunset Strip rock band Taz, on bass, and then Kaplan quit the band to join Hardly Dangerous, ending The Pandoras.
-In the wake of their departure, Vammen and Shattuck, had been plotting a band of their own.
-They went on to form The Muffs, enjoying great success in the alternative music scene.
+There was a single show with Chris from the Sunset Strip rock band Taz, on bass, and then Kaplan quit the band to join Hardly Dangerous, ending the Pandoras.
+In the wake of their departure, Vammen and Shattuck had been plotting a band of their own.
+They went on to form the Muffs, enjoying great success in the alternative music scene.

 In 1991, Pierce slowly worked on new material with guitarist Beltri.
 A new drummer joined Pierce and Beltri, as they began auditioning bass players.
 On August 9, a bass player auditioned who both Pierce and Beltri liked.
 She was to be brought back in for a rehearsal on August 11.
 However, on August 10, after dinner and an exercise session, Pierce suffered a fatal aneurysm in the shower of her Hollywood Hills apartment at the age of 31.
-Pierce had complained of painful headaches for two weeks before her death, but did not seek medical help.
+She had been complaining of painful headaches for two weeks before her death, but did not seek medical help.